ZxCrake/UNDETECTED-Paladuim-esp-x-ray/README.md

 ## How to use/install

-you must run the file ´MC_esp.exe´ with the Paladium launcher open, it will automatically create the cheat in the game files
+you must run the file ˋMC_esp.exeˋ with the Paladium launcher open, it will automatically create the cheat in the game files

 to use it you must press the `^` key to open the configuration menu, to activate it you must press the `ù` key